ggabelmann/ggabelmann.github.io/productivity.md

 ## Responsibilities... and Authority?

-Everyone talks about responsibilities, and job postings have endless lists of them, but no one talks about the authority people have.
+Everyone talks about responsibilities, and job postings have endless lists of them, but no one talks about the authority that people have.
 Or to put it in another way, does anyone have any authority?
 Can anyone actually decide something and not be passive-aggressively ignored?

 In my experience, people react in two ways to being told they have to participate at work, but then are basically ignored:
 * They quit.